Insecurity: FG replies Kukah – The Sun Nigeria

 Aidoghie Paulinus, Abuja

-But the Minister of Information and Culture, Alhaji Lai Mohammed, in a statement by the Special Assistant to the President (Media), Segun Adeyemi, advised Kukah to use his high ecclesiastical office to work for religious harmony in the country rather than indulging in actions that are capable of dividing the country along religious lines.
+But the Minister of Information and Culture, Alhaji Lai Mohammed, in a statement advised Kukah to use his high ecclesiastical office to work for religious harmony in the country rather than indulge in actions that are capable of dividing the country along religious lines.

 Mohammed added that the statement credited to Kukah, “in which he compared the Federal Government with Boko Haram, is not only disingenuous, but also a great disservice to the men and women in uniform who are daily battling the Boko Haram and ISWAP terrorists to keep all Nigerians safe.”